rust-lang/rust/text/0000-alternative-registries.md

   publishing and searching.
 Without the `api` key, these features will not be available.
 This RFC is not attempting to standardize crates.io's API in any way, although that could be a future enhancement.

+  The `allowed-registries` key is optional and specifies the other registries that crates in this index are allowed to have dependencies on.
+The default will be nothing, which will mean only crates that depend on other crates in the current registry are allowed.
+This is currently the case for crates.io and will remain the case for crates.io going forward.
+Alternate registries will probably want to add crates.io to this list.

 - There will be a number of directories in the git repository.
   - `1/` - holds files for all crates whose names have one letter.